chrismihm-ms/AVDQuickLinks/AD joined poc.md

-# Azure Virtual Desktop Proof of Concept leveraging Entra ID Authentication
+# Azure Virtual Desktop Proof of Concept leveraging Active Directory Authentication for Session Hosts
-Below is a basic outlinde of setting up an initial AVD Proof of Concept using Entra ID Authentication to login to AVD session hosts.
+Below is a basic outlinde of setting up an initial AVD Proof of Concept using AD Authentication to login to AVD session hosts.

 ***Prereqs***
 - Azure Active Directory tenant